Kira-NT/HotAvalonia/src/HotAvalonia.Extensions/README.md

 partial class AvaloniaHotReloadExtensions
 {
+    // If `HOTAVALONIA_USE_CUSTOM_CONTEXT` is defined,
+    // you can supply HotAvalonia with a custom hot reload context. internal static IHotReloadContext CreateHotReloadContext(AvaloniaHotReloadConfig config) => new MyHotReloadContext();

     // If `HOTAVALONIA_USE_CUSTOM_FILE_SYSTEM` is defined,
     // you can supply HotAvalonia with a custom file system accessor. internal static IFileSystem GetFileSystem() => new MyCustomFileSystem();